pontazaricardo/pseudo-random-number-generator_verilog/README.md

 ### Interpretation of the Results

+The [finalAnalysisReport.txt](main/NIST/sts-2.1.2/experiments/AlgorithmTesting/finalAnalysisReport.txt) file contains a table with the tests names and the proportion of how many bitstreams passed each test.

 | C1 | C2 | C3 | C4 | C5 | C6 | C7 | C8 | C9 |C10 | P-VALUE | PROPORTION | STATISTICAL TEST |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |